remy-guillermin/WACCM-Analysis/Scripts/Description.md

  [9.9e-3, 3.4e-1, 2.7e-1, 2.1e-2, ..., 4.6e-3]] #13.2
 #[82 km,  97 km,  105 km, 109 km, ..., 134 km]  hours
 ```
-As we can see, we can have multiple mixing ratio for the same time bin or the same altitude bin.
+As we can see, we can have multiple mixing ratio for the same time bin (for example 9.5 -> 10.0) or the same altitude bin (90 km -> 100 km).

 The temperature array needs one more index because they are not structured in the same order than the mixing ratio one.
 At the beginning of the script we remove all pressure level below 0.01 hPa for the mixing ratio but we can not do it for the pressure levels themselves.